 The aim of a team in the Evatt Competition is simple: achieve their nation’s goals through diplomacy.
 The arena is the UN Security Council, convened to consider a draft resolution.
 Each team of two must use all the tools of the Security Council to mould the resolution to advance their assigned country’s interests: formal speeches, amendments, parliamentary procedure, and, of course, lots of back-room wheeling and dealing.
 The students judged the most effective diplomats proceed to the next round.

 Additionally, there will be workshops from experts in their field and inspiring speaker sessions.
 Overall, Evatt educates young people about the world and empowers them as active citizens by developing public speaking, negotiation, teamwork, research, and diplomatic skills.

-We are now looking for a Volunteers to be the Director for the 2018 edition of the trip, so if you think this sounds like you then head over to our Volunteer Opportunities page for more information and to apply!
+We are now looking for High School students to be the delegates for the 2018 edition of the trip, so if you think this sounds like you then please apply!

 For any questions relating to Evatt Competition, please contact the Director, Nisha Novell (firstname.lastname@example.org).